guyroutledge/atozcss/_posts/2014-07-21-css-pseudo-elements.md

 be styled however we like, it's possible to make all sorts of complex shapes.

-When thinking for an example to demonstrate, I can across a reference of shapes on CSS-Tricks; one of them really stood out and I'm going to walk through the process of how it works.
+When thinking for an example to demonstrate, I came across a reference of shapes on CSS-Tricks; one of them really stood out and I'm going to walk through the process of how it works.
 Let's make the Yin-Yang symbol with a single element.